detroitledger/gnl-react/README.md

 ## Configuration

-`API_URL` points to the production server by default; to use a local dev server, either specify it as an env var or create a `config/local.toml` that contains `api_url = 'http://localhost:8081'`.
+`api_url` points to the production server by default; to use a local dev server, either specify it as an env var or create a `config/local.json` that contains `"api_url": "http://localhost:8081"`.

 ## Running Dev Server